tribeti/Novatune/README.md

 - Visual Studio 2022 or later (with UWP/WinUI workloads)

 ### Build and Run
-1. Clone the repository:git clone <your-repo-url>2.
-Open the solution in Visual Studio.
+1. Clone the repository:git clone <your-repo-url>
+2. Open the solution in Visual Studio.
 3. Restore NuGet packages.
 4. Build and run the project.